Skip to main content

 Subscriptions use Server-Sent Events with a dedicated connection.
 The client:

-2. Receives a session ID on connection
+2. Receives a session ID and session secret on connection

 4. Receives updates via the SSE channel with target routing